XRP price declines, volume increases

-In the last 24 hours, SPX6900, Toncoin and Lido DAO rallied, emerging as top gainers while Vaulta, Fartcoin, Bittensor declined, ranking as top losers in the market.
+In the last 24 hours, DeXe, UNUS SED LEO and Four rallied, emerging as top gainers while Fartcoin, Arbitrum, Pudgy Penguins declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs